yamin8000/PrettyPersianNumbers/README.md

 }
 ```
 ## Features
- - Any number that could be fitted in `BigInteger` can be converted to Persian words using this library
+ - Any number that could be fitted in `BigInteger` can be converted to Persian words using this library From Zero to Vigintillion or more
  - Large numbers are named using [short-scale standard](https://en.wikipedia.org/wiki/Long_and_short_scales)
  - Negative numbers are supported
  - TODO adding support for `Float`/`Double` numbers

 ## Changelog

-  **1.0.1** bug fixes, added support for big numbers
+ - **1.0.1** bug fixes, added support for big numbers
-  **1.0.0** initial version
+ - **1.0.0** initial version

 ## Credits
   [https://github.com/yaghoob](https://github.com/yaghoob)
 ## Contribution